BRIDGE BLACK SEA

 DIGITAL TWIN OCEAN DEMONSTRATOR

-Explore how the sea evolves under SSP future projections — visualize physical processes, biogeochemical cycles, and marine plastic transport.
+Explore how the sea evolves under SSP future projections — visualize physical processes and biogeochemical cycles.

 Resilience Assessment